Wolfgang Amadeus Mozart

 Wolfgang Amadeus Mozart (1756–1791) was the son of a Salzburg court musician who exhibited him as a musical prodigy throughout Europe.
 His achievements in opera, in terms of beauty, vocal challenge, and dramatic insight, remain unsurpassed.
 Librettist Lorenzo Da Ponte (1749–1838), who led an adventurous life in Venice and Vienna, also collaborated with Mozart on Le Nozze di Figaro and Così fan tutte.
 He later emigrated to America, where he served as the first professor of Italian at New York’s Columbia College (now University).

-SET AND LIGHTING DESIGNER
+SET AND COSTUME DESIGNER

 Wolfgang Amadeus Mozart

 The city of Seville in southern Spain, which likely inspired Mozart’s setting for Don Giovanni, was already famous in his time as a mythical world of winding streets, hot-blooded young men, and exotically beautiful women sequestered behind latticed windows.
-The Met’s new production places the action in a non-specific modern setting.

 Mozart’s score for this opera teems with the elegance and grace that marks his entire output, which is already evident in the ravishing overture.
 This musical refinement is combined with extraordinary dramatic expression.
 Don Giovanni’s famous Champagne Aria is exhilarating but almost vulgar, while the ineffectual loveliness of the tenor Don Ottavio is depicted in the long, languid lines of the character’s two ravishing solos, “Dalla sua pace” and “Il mio tesoro.”
 Donna Anna’s nobility are well reflected in her major arias.
 The buffoonish (yet astute) Leporello is funny throughout the opera, but his Act I Catalog Aria is also a towering example of the melding of words and music.